-2 person fishing boat, bass boat, car top, catamaran, flats, Jon boat, marsh boat, micro skiff, microskiff, motor boat, ocean, offshore, power boat, seaworthiness, shallow water, skiff, two person fishing boat
+2 person fishing boat, bass boat, car top, catamaran, flats boat, Jon boat, marsh boat, micro skiff, microskiff, ocean, offshore, power boat, seaworthiness, shallow water, small boat, two person fishing boat

 Wavewalk offers two microskiffs – The W700 and the Series 4 (S4)

 The W700 and S4 offer the following advantages over other microskiff:

 - Transportation – Both W700 and S4 are easy for one person to car top and neither requires a trailer for transportation.

 - Comfort and Balancing – Both skiffs feature a personal watercraft (jet-ski) saddle seat that offers optimal ergonomics and the ability to change positions while enjoying the best balancing capability.
 Both can be outfitted with swivel seats.

 - Paddling – The W700 performs better as a fishing paddle craft than any tandem kayak or canoe, both solo or tandem, and the S4 is a remarkable paddle craft for up to three paddlers, and it works perfectly even for one paddler.
 This means that their users can access shallow water and no-motor zones without any problems.